“

 Both edamame and tofu are versatile and can be used in a variety of dishes, such as stir-fries, curries, and salads.

-13. Fortified Drinks
+13. Plant-Based and Fortified Milks

 These fortified drinks can be used in smoothies, as a base for lattes, or simply consumed on their own.
-Figs are another surprising yet significant source of calcium.

-14. Figs
+14. Dried Figs

 15. Milk

 Milk is one of the most well-known sources of calcium and is essential for maintaining strong bones and teeth.
-One cup (8 oz) of skim, low-fat, or whole milk contains approximately 300 mg of calcium.
+One cup (8 oz) of skim, low-fat, or whole milk contains approximately 300 mg of calcium [4].

 Additionally, milk is a good source of protein, vitamins D and B12, as well as other essential nutrients.
 Soy milk, when fortified with calcium, can offer similar nutritional benefits to traditional milk, making it a viable alternative for those who prefer plant-based options.